ucsb/campus-cloud-docs/docs/azure/index.md

 ## Azure at UCSB

-The UCSB Campus Cloud Azure platform is built using the **Cloud Adoption Framework (CAF) Enterprise Scale** reference architecture with a Campus Cloud Landing Zone deployed via Terraform.
-Every subscription is provisioned inside a shared management group hierarchy with pre-applied policies, networking, and security monitoring so teams can start building quickly with a consistent security baseline.
+The UCSB Campus Cloud Azure platform provides every subscription inside a shared management group hierarchy with pre-applied policies, networking, and security monitoring.
+Your team can start building right away with a consistent security baseline.

 ---